blogtitle/blogsources/content/post/web-security-2-xss.md

 If you are going to use trusted types they will also be sent as part of your CSP.

+> Note: want to know more about CSP, the successes, the difficulties and the way to deploy and harden it at scale?
+We got you covered: a couple of engineers gave [a talk](https://www.youtube.com/watch?v=_L06HetskC4) at LocoMocoSec this year on how to do it at Google scale!

 ### Mitigation: Cookies scope
 Cookies should be scoped and restricted to only be sent when necessary.
 Moreover cookies should not be directly accessible by JavaScript.
 This can be achieved with the [`Domain and Path`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies#Scope_of_cookies) and [`HttpOnly`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies#Secure_and_HttpOnly_cookies) attributes.
 This provides little mitigation against XSS but it is very simple to deploy so it is still worth the effort.